-Major changes to existing projects and programs, including reductions to address the financial impact of the COVID-19 pandemic
+(Including reductions to address the financial impact of the COVID-19 pandemic)

-- Adventure Playground Upgrade \$0.8 million identified in the Council Plan has been deferred to future years while an Adventure Playground Strategy is developed. - Children's Centres Improvement Program \$1.4 million identified in the Council Plan has been deferred to future years given the uncertainty of the impacts to the supply and demand of children's centre facilities.

-- Children's Services Policy (\$200,000 reduction) the budget to implement the new policy will be funded within existing operational resources. - Lagoon Reserve Sports Field Redevelopment \$1.95 million for construction deferred to 2021/22 while design activities continue. - North Port Oval Upgrade the project budget has been increased to \$4.5 million for an expanded scope funded through Federal and Victorian governments contributions. \$805,000 has been deferred to 2021/22 to allow for master planning of the site and to align with funding partners. - Sport and Recreation Infrastructure Program incorporates the Recreation Reserves Facilities Renewal, Outdoor Fitness Station and Informal Sport and Recreation programs.
+- Adventure Playground Upgrade \$0.8 million identified in the Council Plan has been deferred to future years while an Adventure Playground Strategy is developed - Children's Centres Improvement Program - \$1.4 million identified in the Council Plan has been deferred to future years given the uncertainty of the impacts to the supply and demand of children's centre facilities - Children's Services Policy (\$200,000 reduction) - the budget to implement the new policy will be funded within existing operational resources - Lagoon Reserve Sports Field Redevelopment - \$1.95 million for construction deferred to 2021/22 while design activities continue incorporates the Recreation Reserves Facilities Renewal, Outdoor Fitness Station and Informal Sport and Recreation programs.
 Program reduced to designs and reactive works only in 2020/21.
-Increased in future years to maintain investment level. (\$457,000 reduction) - Sports Playing Field Renewal and Upgrade Program Increased by \$730,000 based on the required investment to build sports grounds that have a resilient sub surface to help drainage and increase play ability.
-Program has been revised to occur every second year rather than annually.
+Increased in future years to maintain investment level. (\$457,000 reduction)